mirkonasato/lmc/README.md

 ([pdftotext](https://manpages.debian.org/experimental/poppler-utils/pdftotext.1.en.html) is a command provided by `poppler-utils`.)

-Unlike in interactive mode, in this case `lmc` will exit after the first response, allowing you to do further processing on the output.
+Unlike in interactive mode, in this case `lmc` will exit immeditately after the first response, allowing you to do further processing on the output.

 ## Related Projects